ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 });
 ```

-Accordingly, the following shows the corresponding overall structure of your Preact functional component implementation file (extensions/amp-my-element/0.1/my-element.js).
+The following shows the corresponding overall structure of your Preact functional component implementation file (extensions/amp-my-element/0.1/my-element.js).

 ```js
 import * as Preact from '../../../src/preact';